microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

   -ef, --excluded-files <string...>          excluded files -egi, --exclude-git-ignore                 exclude files that are ignored through the .gitignore file in the workspace root -o, --out <string>                         output folder.
-Extra markdown fields for output and trace will also be generated -rmo, --remove-out                         remove output folder if it exists -ot, --out-trace <string>                  output file for trace -od, --out-data <string>                   output file for data (.jsonl/ndjson will be aggregated).
+Extra markdown fields for output and trace will also be generated -sf, --single-file [glob]                  run script separately on each file -rmo, --remove-out                         remove output folder if it exists -ot, --out-trace <string>                  output file for trace -od, --out-data <string>                   output file for data (.jsonl/ndjson will be aggregated).
 JSON schema information and validation will be included if available.